tinorusso1012/tinorusso1012/README.md

 <h1 align="center">Hi! 👋, Welcome i'm Valentino Russo Barbagelata</h1>

 <h2 align="center">Full Stack Developer 😁</h2>
-<h4> I graduated from high school with an economic orientation, Then I apply and study the career of informatic engineering in the UNL university (UNIVERSIDAD NACIONAL DEL LITORAL) where I learned the basics of programming acquired knowledge of Object Oriented Programming  with C++, I am currently not studying Informatics ING, thanks to this career I was able to find what I am so passionate about.</h4>
+<h4> I graduated from high school with an economic orientation, Then I apply and study the career of informatic engineering in the UNL university (UNIVERSIDAD NACIONAL DEL LITORAL) where I learned the basics of programming and acquired knowledge of Object Oriented Programming with C++.
+I am currently not studying Informatics ING.
+Thanks to this career I was able to find what I am so passionate about.</h4>
 <h4>Currently I graduated as a Full Stack Developer from the Soy Henry Bootcamp  🧑‍🎓, in which I spent more than 800 hours in code.</h4>
 <h4> I consider myself a self-taught person, I'm always looking to learn much more about this programming world that is so big.
-My career in Information Engineering led me to strengthen my logic programming , which is why I consider that one of my strongest skills is thinking analytical , as well as contributing my knowledge so that the user experience is more friendly.</h4>
+My career in Information Engineering led me to strengthen my logic programming.
+Which is why I consider that one of my strongest skills is thinking analytical, as well as contributing my knowledge so that the user experience is more friendly.</h4>

 - I am interested in everything related to web development.